-What do I need to know about my horse trailer tires?
+What you need to know about your horse trailer’s tires:

-Keep 'em check and keep 'em from rolling away.
+Keep ’em chocked and keep ’em from rolling away.

 A few basics about horse trailer tires.

-- Horse trailer tires are not the same as car and truck tires - they are ST tires, ST meaning Special Trailer.
+- Horse trailer tires are not the same as car and truck tires – they are ST tires, ST meaning Special Trailer.
 You will also find P tires for passenger cars and LT for light trucks.
-There’s rhyme and reason for this, I promise.
+There are rhyme and reason for this, I promise.

 - The tread on horse trailer tires will be more shallow than a car’s tires.
 This decreases the amount of wiggly action the tire has on the road, which lets the tire run cooler.